Consumers - SURFboard Central: Changing the Wi-Fi Name & Password

 User-added image

-6. Enter a new Wi-Fi password in the Password field.
+7. Enter a new Wi-Fi password in the Password field.
 (The password needs to be 8 to 63 characters long.
-Use upper and lower case letter, numbers, and symbols for strength.)
+Use upper and lower case letters, numbers, and symbols for better security.)

 • WPA2-PSK (AES) - Wi-Fi Protected Access version 2 with Pre-Shared Key.